cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Viewing Continuous Views
 ---------------------------

-To view the continuous views currently in the system, you can run a :code:`SELECT` on the :code:`pipeline_query` catalog table:
+To view the continuous views currently in the system, you can run the following query:

 .. code-block:: pipeline

-	SELECT * FROM pipeline_query;
+	SELECT * FROM pipeline_views();

-Don't worry about all of the columns in :code:`pipeline_query` --most of them are only for internal use.
+Don't worry about all of the columns returned--most of them are only for internal use.
 The important columns are :code:`name`, which contains the name you gave the continuous view when you created it; and :code:`query`, which contains the continuous view's query definition.

 Inferred Schemas
 --------------------